teuton-software/teuton/docs/config_file.md

 By default, Teuton projects use `config.yaml` as configuration file.

 Our tests may or may not have a configuration file.
 It is common to have a configuration file to easily adapt the test execution to different hosts, environments or situations.

-For example, we adapt the config file for each course for the different students we are going to evaluate.
+For example: adapt the config file for each course for the different students we are going to evaluate.

 ## Creating new project